 Sudbrook – a two-time Atlantic 10 Coach of the Year – has been at the helm of the Bonnies for 1,219 career games, and is by far Bonaventure's winningest coach in any sport.
 Over the course of his career, Sudbrook has produced 30 A-10 All-Conference selections and 10 Major League Baseball Draft picks.
 The Kent State graduate's 500th career win was saved by his son, Cory, in a 4-2 victory during the 2008 season.

 On Saturday, the save didn't come from the pitching mound, but instead the batter's box as SBU fell behind, 5-4, after the 8th inning and looked destined to delay Sudbrook's milestone another day.
-However, a Bret Heath bases-loaded single tied the game in the top 9th and Jason Radwan's opposite-field single gave the Brown and White the lead in what eventually turned out to be the game-winner.
+However, a Bret Heath bases-loaded single tied the game in the top 9th and Jason Radwan's opposite-field single gave the

 The A-10's second-leading hitter at .407, Radwan bounced back from a hitless outing on Friday to go 3-5 with a run scored in the second contest of the three-game series.
 Billy Urban was the lone other Bona batter with multiple hits as the Cleveland product went 2-5 with a pair of RBI.
 Urban, who started the game at third base, relieved starting pitcher Asa Johnson in the 8th inning and ultimately picked up his first win of the year as he tossed 1.2 innings of scoreless relief.